giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v9.0.5.md

 date: '2020-05-12T11:00:00+00:00'
 description: Release notes for AWS workload cluster release v9.0.5, published on 12 May 2020, 11:00
-title: workload cluster release v9.0.5 for AWS
+title: Workload cluster release v9.0.5 for AWS
 ---

 This release fixes a rare bug that would prevent the NGINX IC from being installed on a new cluster.